vitaly-t/pg-promise/README.md

         });
 });
 ```

-If, however, you want to use query formatting that's implemented by the [PG] library, set parameter `pgFormatting`
-to be `true` when initializing the library, and every query formatting will redirect to the [PG]'s implementation.

-Although this has a huge implication to the library's functionality, it is not within the scope of this project to detail.
-For any further reference you should use documentation of the [PG] library.

 **NOTE:** Formatting parameters for calling functions (methods `func` and `proc`) is not affected by this override.
 When needed, use the generic `query` instead to invoke functions with redirected query formatting.